altsoph/ConwayTree/README.md

 -----------

 The simplest way to run ConwayTree is to issue `python conway_tree.py` command.
-This will bring up a ConwayTree instance with the standart R-pentomino pattern as seed.
+This will bring up a ConwayTree instance with the standard R-pentomino pattern as seed.
 _Check 'Controls' section below to realize control keys and abilities; or just push 'H' after the launch_.

 However, you can give the filename as a run parameter for specifying the seed pattern: